|

 So which came first – the chicken (gratitude) – or the egg (self- compassion)?
 Well gratitude does give birth to self-compassion.
 There is no self-compassion until one can say "thank you" for being alive.
 And self-compassion undeniably gives birth to gratitude, truly and profoundly.

+Our ideas of causality are confused by the radiant truth of love.
+Which came first?
 Emphatically both – which makes the love of ones fate vibrant and durable.
 Whether one enters the door of gratitude or self- compassion one arrives in the same place.

 The authenticity of loving ones fate arises in any circumstance where ones undone by the unforeseen.
 You’ve lost your job.
 The father of your children has left you for another man.
+You grandmother who you thought would live forever has suddenly died.

 Your doctor has just informed you that you have multiple sclerosis.